jayteex/ecommerce-app/README.md

 ## Description

+This is a PERN application, with a Postgres database, Node/Express backend, and React frontend.

 Work in progress.
 See commits/code for details.

-A soon to be full stack (PERN) ecommerce store, with a Postgres database, Node/Express backend, and React frontend.
+Application is under active development and usually gets at least 1 commit per weekday.
+Finish date set for early/mid March.

+## How to use

+You can find the link to the hosted site on the right, under the "About" section.

+When you create an account, please use mock data only when it comes to sensitive data (email, address, payment data, etc.).

+ATTENTION: THIS WILL NEVER BE A "REAL" STORE.
+For fun and portfolio purposes only.
+No real products are on display, and payment process will be entirely mocked.

-## Technologies used
+## Technologies

 - PostgreSQL
   - Supabase